 - Netatmo Weather Station, Rain and Wind Gauge, and Alexa and Siri

-And yes, we completely forgot to mention the Alexa Skills, which have grown throughout the six years to over 100,000 skills world-wide.
+And, we completely forgot to mention the Alexa Skills, which have grown throughout the seven years to over 100,000 skills worldwide.

 Dear Alexa, with all these impressive achievements, we can only wish you: